gregorio-project/gregorio/UPGRADE.md

 By default, these are sized one half millimeter larger than their "non-text" counterparts.
 This may cause minor spacing changes in your existing scores.
 Adjust them as necessary to get the look you want.

-### Protrusion of hyphens at end of line

-The default protrusion factor for hyphens at end of lines is 50, meaning that 50% of the hyphen is ignored by horizontal spacing algorithm at end of line.
-This should:

-- prevent hyphens from going too far right, especially no further than end of line
-- stretch some lines a little bit

-If you prefer the old behavior, `\gresethyphenprotrusion{100}` should restore it (or at least differences should be small).
-The value 100 may be suprising, but many hyphens were not taken into account at all at end of lines previously, while they are now, hence the value.
+### Hyphens going right of staff lines

+Hyphens should now not go right of staff lines.
+If you prefer the old behavior, `\gresethyphenprotrusion{100}` should restore it.

 ### Oriscus orientation